iamdamosuzuki/AV-Pres-Validation-Workflows/README.md

 sox Sample_Music.wav -n spectrogram -o Sample_Music.wav.png
 ```

 Open up the spectrogram and see if you can follow along with with the music.
 You should be able to see notes appear in the spectrogram.
+Spectrograms can be very useful for troubleshooting nad qualifying digitization stations.

+### Sample Rate Issues

+The music sample was recorded at 48kHz.
+This means that audio up to 24kHz can be represneted.
+If you look on the left

+### Dropped Samples

 Now, let's create a sample file that's just a sine wave: